If you wish to close your limited company, you will need the services of a licensed insolvency practitioner (IP) to act as liquidator.

 The liquidator’s role in CVL

-After your company enters into a CVL, we will collect any assets and realise them to turn them into cash.
-This will be paid to your company’s creditors on a pro rata basis after agreed costs and fees have been deducted.
+After a company enters into a CVL, any assets will then be realised, turning them into cash.
+This will be distributed to the company’s creditors on a pro rata basis, after agreed liquidator’s costs and fees have been deducted.

-In a CVL, as liquidators we will handle the liquidation process by contacting creditors and if necessary, organising the creditors meetings, completing and filing all necessary paperwork and investigating the conduct of the director(s) of the company for the three years prior to the liquidation starting.
+In a CVL, the liquidator will handle the liquidation process, consider claims from creditors, organising the creditors’ meetings (usually virtual), completing and filing all necessary paperwork and investigating the conduct of the director(s) of the company, for the period prior to the liquidation starting.

-- Process any claims that we receive from creditors of your company
+- Process any claims that received from creditors of your company.

-- Assist employees to claim arrears of wages, holiday pay, redundancy and pay in lieu of notice when applicable.
+- Where applicable assist employees to claim arrears of wages, holiday pay, redundancy and pay in lieu of notice.

-- Investigate the company director(s), as well as any shadow directors, and report on their conduct to the relevant authorities/parties.
+- Investigate conduct of the company director(s), as well as any shadow directors in the period preceding the liquidation

-A company will be placed into compulsory liquidation after a winding up petition has successfully been filed against the company by a creditor or a director.
-If the petition is not dealt with quickly and removed, the case will be passed on to the Official Receiver (OR) – a civil servant and High Court officer – who will deal with the liquidation in the first instance.
+A company will be placed into compulsory liquidation after a winding-up petition has successfully been filed against the company by a creditor or a director.
+If the petition is not dealt with quickly, a Winding up Order issued and the case will be passed on to the official receiver (OR) – a civil servant and High Court officer – who will deal with the liquidation.